 Can any one party withdraw the mutual consent petition after filing in the court?
 What will happen by that?

-According to the divorce laws in India, during this period of 6 months when the petition is pending in the court, any of the partner is fully entitled to withdraw the mutual consent by filing an application before the court stating that he/she does not wish to seek divorce by mutual consent.
+According to the divorce laws in India, during this period of 6 months when the petition is pending in the court, any of the partners is fully entitled to withdraw the mutual consent by filing an application before the court stating that he/she does not wish to seek divorce by mutual consent.

 In such circumstances, the court grants no divorce decree.
 What can the other partner do under such circumstances?